LuizFBR/blockchain/README.md

 Stories:
 - I would like to have the freedom to opt in and out of any network at anytime.
 I'll have a unique opt in or opt out key which must be shared with no one, under any circumstances.
+- The network I opt in or out must not break when I perform either action(very complicated)

 ## References and Acknowledgements